EVATool/evatool/README.md

 # evatool

-## Use EVATool in your company
+## I Want to use EVATool in my Company

-Note: if you want to update EVATool, you have to stop the container first with...
+Note: if you want to update EVATool, you have to stop the container first with... and pull the newest version of this repo instead of cloning it

-## EVATool how to use
+## EVATool Crash Course

-Link to wiki (not yet done)
+Link to wiki (not yet done) (wiki explains in detail)

+### Login and users

+### Administration (keycloak and mysql database)

 ## Temp
 HOW TO INSTALL: